Zum Inhalt springen

 How the publish-or-perish culture enables low-quality research

 In Berlin, researchers now face a stark choice: publish or perish, as the pressure to produce scientific papers intensifies with the rise of artificial intelligence.
-The mantra „publish or perish“ has long governed academic careers, where publication counts serve as the primary metric for success, much like social media likes for influencers.
-This system has … Weiterlesen …
+The mantra „publish or perish“ has long governed academic careers, where publication counts serve as …

 : Families in Germany report children’s skin and respiratory illnesses linked to damp, mouldy housing